Archmonger/Improved-Plex-Mobile/README.md

 # Improved Plex Mobile CSS
 PLEX Web CSS changes for mobile devices to create a functional mobile WebUI and video player for Android.
 For those looking for better OrganizrV2 integration, please see [Blackberry Flat](https://github.com/Archmonger/Blackberry-Flat).
-Last tested with PLEX v1.13.4.5271.
+This CSS file is essentially Blackberry Flat Plex without any theme changes.
+View the Blackberry Flat repository to see the last tested version.

 **Requirements**<br/>
 Nginx (with http_sub_module, otherwise known as subfilter)